rohan592/hds5210-2022/Midterm/feedback.md

 You didn't include any docstrings or tests as required.
 I've only deducted 9 points from the _Docs / Testing_ score, though, because I found your variable names made the code very easy to read on Step 1.

 However, it looks like you didn't see a way to approach the rest of assignment.
-The

 ## Step 1